vsquared101/react-on-github/README.md

 "homepage": The path where we want to host the application(value: "http://{username}.github.io/{repo-name}")  (MAKE SURE THE FORMAT FOR homepage is EXACTLY AS GIVEN HERE)
 "predeploy": This command helps bundle the React App.(creates the 'build' folder that is to be deployed on github pages) "deploy": publishes the bundle created to github('build' folder is deployed to github pages)
+IMP: Make sure there is no slash before the Favicon icon import in the index.html.
+This may cause the deployment to fail.

 9. Optionally we can commit current code to git using > git add . and > git commit -m "Second commit"